-Education: We host a monthly wage theft clinic and workers’ rights workshop on the first Tuesday of the month at 6:00pm, where we use popular education methods to inform participants about our rights in the workplace regarding minimum wage and overtime compensation, discrimination and harassment, the right to organize, and workplace safety and health.
+Education: We host a twice-monthly wage theft clinic and workers’ rights workshop on the first and third Tuesday of the month at 6:00pm, where we use popular education methods to inform participants about our rights in the workplace regarding minimum wage and overtime compensation, discrimination and harassment, the right to organize, and workplace safety and health.
 We also occasionally offer workers’ rights workshops at other locations in the community – contact us if you’re interested in hosting a workshop.

 Individual Case Advocacy: We support workers who have not been paid to advocate for recovery of their stolen wages.
 We use direct mediation and public pressure to ensure employers pay workers the wages they are owed, and litigate select wage theft cases in state and federal court.

 Organizing: We conduct outreach to worksites, day laborer corners, and community gathering places.
-We train Adelante members and other low-wage workers and volunteers to act as advocates in wage theft cases for their fellow workers, and train workers to take on leadership positions within the WOW program and at Adelante.
+We train Adelante members and other low-wage workers and volunteers to act as advocates in wage theft cases for their fellow workers, and train workers to take on leadership positions within the wage theft program and at Adelante.
 And we ensure that low-wage and immigrant workers’ voices are included in local policy changes that affect workers’ rights and livelihood.

 Best Cleaning Services Workers